Sat 1st Nov - Sat 29th Nov, 2025

 The Objective

-Kyajo Ri 6,186m is the highest point on the range of mountains sandwiched between the Thame and Gokyo valleys and is accessed from a valley just north of Namche Bazaar (3400m), however an excellent way to acclimatise fully for maximum chance to succeed on this 6000m peak is to fly in to Lukla (2800m) then follow an 11 day acclimatisation circuit via Namche Bazarre (3450m), Gokyo (4790m), Gokyo Ri (5360m), Renjo La pass (5360m) before dropping back towards Thame (3800m) then up the quiet Khumuche Himal valley to Base Camp at 4490m.
-The itinerary then allows a generous 7 full days to climb and descend Kyajo Ri between the various camps.
-Glacier camp (ABC) is established at 5370m then a Camp 1 at 5700m which is accessed through a rock band.
-Summit day is on an aesthetic narrowing exposed snow ridge/ice pitches/mixed ground to 6186m on ground of approx. AD+ difficulty – this upper section can feel harder if windy, cold and/or icy.
-The mountain has been somewhat under the radar and whilst commercial expeditions do climb it, it has a tiny fraction of ascents of the other popular Khumbu peaks as it’s a little harder.
-The valley has some other interesting mountains 5800 to 6100 metres, many of which have been climbed only a few times and there are still teams climbing new routes on these peaks, including some of the harder face routes on Kyajo Ri.
-Check out Phuletate 5597m, Machhermo 5559m, Teningbo 5839m, and others.
+Kyajo Ri 6,186m is the highest point on the range of mountains sandwiched between the Thame and Gokyo valleys and is accessed from a valley north of Namche Bazaar (3400m).
+To acclimatise fully for maximum chance to succeed on this 6000m peak the team will fly into Lukla (2800m) and then follow an eleven-day acclimatisation circuit via Namche Bazaar (3450m), Gokyo (4790m), Gokyo Ri (5360m), Renjo La pass (5360m) before dropping back towards Thame (3800m) then up the quiet Khumuche Himal valley to Base Camp at 4490m.
+The itinerary then allows a generous 8 full days to climb and descend Kyajo Ri which includes load carrying over sometimes difficult terrain to three further camps, Alpine Lake camp (4900m), Glacier camp (ABC) at 5370m then Camp 1 at 5700m.
+Summit-day is on an aesthetic narrowing exposed snow ridge/ice pitches/mixed ground to 6186m on ground of approx. AD+ difficulty.
+The mountain has been somewhat under the radar and whilst commercial expeditions do climb it, it has a tiny fraction of the ascents of the other popular Khumbu peaks as it’s a little harder.
+The valley has some other interesting mountains many of which have been climbed only a few times and there are still teams climbing new routes on these peaks, including some of the harder face routes on Kyajo Ri.
+We will pass Phuletate 5597m, Machhermo 5559m, Teningbo 5839m, and others.

 Andy S